 Are you dreading the thought of staring down into another bowl of spaghetti Bolognese?
 Have you eaten all the two-minute noodles in the cupboard?
 Are you craving a bit of variety but have little to work with?
-Try some of these simple but effective recipes, guaranteed to impress family and housemates in isolation.
+Try some of these simple but effective recipes, guaranteed to impress family and housemates.

 Gourmet toasted sandwich

 The humble toasted sandwich doesn’t get enough credit, let’s change that.

 What you’ll need: a sandwich press, bread, spinach, tomato, ham or shredded chicken, cheese, butter, your sauce of choice.